Protecting Children by Strengthening Families

 Alternative Response connects families to community organizations and service providers to address and resolve concerns as they arise.
 Identifying concerns early on and working with families as equal partners can help remove stresses that often lead to abuse and neglect.
 This can help keep families together and avoid the need for foster care.

-CPS has implemented Alternative Response in Regions 1, 3, 7, 9, and 11.
-Implementation in other regions will be done on a region-by-region basis until statewide implementation is complete in late 2018.
+CPI has implemented Alternative Response in Regions 1, 3E, 3W, 4, 5, 7, 9, 10, and 11.
+Implementation in other regions will be continued on a region-by-region basis until statewide implementation is complete in 2019.

-In November 2015, CPS leaders from around the state attended the Alternative Response Leadership Summit, "Supporting and Strengthening Families," in Austin.
+In November 2015, Child Protective Investigations leaders from around the state attended the Alternative Response Leadership Summit, "Supporting and Strengthening Families," in Austin.